postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

 I assume you have a server available on which you have root privileges.
 I am using a server running Debian 7, so everything here should also work on an Ubuntu server or other Debian-based distribution.
 If you're using an RPM-based distro (such as CentOS), you will need to replace the `apt-get` commands by their `yum` counterparts and if you're using FreeBSD you can install the components from ports.

-If you don't have a server to play with, I would recommend the inexpensive VPS servers offered by [Digital Ocean](https://www.digitalocean.com/?refcode=053914aba44d).
-If you click through [this link](https://www.digitalocean.com/?refcode=053914aba44d) when signing up, you'll pay a bit of my server bill :)
+If you don't have a server to play with, I would recommend the inexpensive VPS servers offered by [Digital Ocean][digital_ocean_referal].
+If you click through [this link][digital_ocean_referal] when signing up, you'll pay a bit of my server bill :)

 I'm also assuming you configured your DNS to point a domain at the server's IP.
 In this text, I pretend your domain is `example.com`